yangmanST/graph_storage/README.md

 ## Train & Test
-The deep classfier is trained with CPU and 8G memory. train phase:the main program responsible for training and evaluation is [classify.py](https://github.com/yangmanST/graph_storage/tree/master/cost_evalution/classify.py).The train process is realized by the function "first_train" test phase:the function "retrain1" realizes the test phase
+The deep classfier is trained with CPU and 8G memory.
+* train phase:the main program responsible for training and evaluation is [classify.py](https://github.com/yangmanST/graph_storage/tree/master/cost_evalution/classify.py).The train process is realized by the function "first_train"
+* test phase:the function "retrain1" realizes the test phase
-cross-validation: the function "k_test" realizes the cross-validation
+* cross-validation: the function "k_test" realizes the cross-validation Just call the different functions in the main program to realize train and test process.

 ## Code introduction